HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 <h2>Wrapping up</h2>
 In this blog post we took a simple conversion table and we did a step by step statistical analysis of our results.
 Our experiment is designed like an extraction with replacement from an urn which is modelled with a binomial distribution.

 We concluded that given the observed data the checkout page with the orange button is 20% more likely (<em>(0.012 - 0.01) / 0.01</em>) to convert than the one with the green button.
-If the green button is equivalent to the orange button (no effect), we did the wrong conclusion with a probability of <em>2.76%</em> (<em>P(type I error)</em>, also called <em>p-value</em>).
-If the orange button is better than the green button, we did the right conclusion with a probability of <em>60%</em> (<em>1 - P(type II error)</em>, also called the <em>power</em>).
+If the green button is equivalent to the orange button (no effect), we came to the wrong conclusion with a probability of <em>2.76%</em> (<em>P(type I error)</em>, also called <em>p-value</em>).
+If the orange button is better than the green button, we came to the right conclusion with a probability of <em>60%</em> (<em>1 - P(type II error)</em>, also called the <em>power</em>).
 In this same scenario (orange button is better) if we double the number of visitors in our experiment our probability of being correct (power) will go up to <em>86%</em>.
 Finally, we reviewed how to estimate the required sample size for our experiment in advance with a handy formula.

-It is worth mention that in practice you rarely use a binomial test but I belive the simplicity of the distribution makes it adequate for this type of presentation.
+It is worth mentioning that in practice you rarely use a binomial test but I belive the simplicity of the distribution makes it adequate for this type of presentation.
 A better resource on choosing the right test can be found in the references [<a href="#footnotes">24</a>].

-If you enjoyed this blog post you shall also <a href="https://twitter.com/mottalrd">follow me</a> on twitter.
+If you enjoyed this blog post you can also <a href="https://twitter.com/mottalrd">follow me</a> on twitter.
 Let me know your comments!

 <h2>References</h2>